cdpxe/NELphase/documentation/README.md

 Written by Steffen Wendzel, [www.wendzel.de](http://www.wendzel.de) (wendzel (at) hs-worms (dot) de).
 Research on the NEL phase is currently performed by Wojciech Mazurczyk, Steffen Wendzel, Jörg Keller and Mehdi Chourib, cf. [our project website](http://ih-patterns.blogspot.de/p/authorscontact.html).

+*Please Note:* We describe details of the NEL tool-based experiments as well as our new strategy for an active warden in (Mazurczyk et al., under review).
+These details will be added to the documentation once our work passed an academic peer review.

 ## Introduction

 In Network Steganography research, a covert channel is a stealthy communication channel (see (Mazurczyk et al., 2016) for an introduction).
 Some covert channels are capable of performing a so-called *Network Environment Learning* phase (or: NEL phase).
 Such NEL-capable covert channels